F5Networks/TunMesh/20240429.TunMesh/docs/api_flows.md

 This diagrams shows the API Calls of a receiving (R) node negotiating session auth with a generating node (G).

+In this flow the requester (R) requests a session secret from the remote node (G).
+G then generates a session secret and securely sends it back to the receiving node that initiated the request (R).
+This remote generates model was chosen as it allows the entire flow in a single POST request with both legs signed and good fault feedback flows.

 This flow can be initiated by the following triggers:

 - R has a packet to route to G, but has not yet established a session
-- R needs to refresh its registration and the session auth is
+- R needs to refresh its registration and the session auth is not yet established
 - A session auth fault triggering renegotiation
+- Session auth expiration (1 hour by default)

 This flow requires G and R to be registered to each other.

 Session auth is symmetric, but is only used for traffic in one direction.
 The unidirectional usage is done to reduce potential race conditions.
+So if G needs to send a packet to R it will not use the auth from this request, it will instead initiate this flow with the roles reversed.

 The session secret is encrypted in transit internally.
-This entire flow is protected by the server TLS layer, but due to this flow sending essentially a password over the wire an additional encrypt step was added so that secrets are never sent in the clear.
+This entire flow is protected by the server TLS layer, but due to this flow sending essentially a password over the wire an additional encrypt step was added so that secrets are never sent clear text in the API payload.

 As this flow is not directly triggered by the registration process R and G do not map to N and E in the registration flow, the roles may be reversed.